angelocake/cse15l-LabReport3/LabReport3.md

 ## Researching Commands (`grep`)
 * The command alterations that I chose to further reseach on for grep were as follows:
   1. `-n`: displays the lines that matched the input and the line number they were found on
-  2. `-c`: displays the number lines that match the given input
+  2. `-c`: displays the number of lines that match the given input
   3. `-l`: displays files containing the matched input
   4. `-o`: displays the matched pattern only
   5. `-v`: displays all lines without matches to the input